sdkbox-doc/en/src/appnext/readme.md

 If you plan to show ads for both iOS and Android users, you will need to add a separate App for Android and a separate App for iOS and copy the Placement ID of each app.

+### Plugin Integration

-Second, Open a terminal and use the following command to install the SDKBOX Appnext plugin.
+Open a terminal and use the following command to install the SDKBOX Appnext plugin.
 ```bash
 $ sdkbox import appnext
 ```